This is the classic website, which will be retired eventually. Please visit the modernized ClinicalTrials.gov instead.

 • Participants ≥ 18 years at screening

-• Lacks sensitising EGFR tumour tissue mutation and ALK and ROS1 rearrangements and has no documented tumour genomic alterations in NTRK, BRAF, RET, MET or other actionable driver oncogenes with approved therapies (actionable genomic alterations).
+• Lacks sensitising EGFR tumour tissue mutation and ALK and ROS1 rearrangements and has no documented tumour genomic alterations in NTRK, BRAF, RET, MET or other actionable driver oncogenes with approved and available therapies (actionable genomic alterations).

 • ECOG PS of 0 or 1

-• Archival tumour tissue collected prior to signing of ICF
+• Archival tumour tissue

 Exclusion: